miksang0/GDP-Prediction/README.md

 # GDP-Prediction
-A simple linear regression model with Python
+A simple linear regression model with Python.
+This is an example of how you can predict a linear model using other dependant variables.